thegetty/quire-docs/content/documentation/serial-publications.md

 online: false
 ---

-Follow the steps below to use GitHub to create a new project based on an preexisting one.
+Follow the steps below to use GitHub to create a new project based on a preexisting one.
 This is especially useful for journals and other serial publications.

 1. In your Finder (macOS) or File Explorer (Windows) find the project you want to make a new version of and duplicate the entire project folder and give it a new name.
 (If the original project is not already on your computer, clone a fresh copy from GitHub.)